Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 Fits, blackouts, or seizure-like episodes should be evaluated carefully.

-Book a seizure/fits evaluation at Jain Healthcare Network, Sector 56, Gurugram.
+Book a Seizure or Fits Evaluation at Jain Healthcare Network, Sector 56, Gurugram.

 Neurology & Nerve Symptoms Consultation